learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ### Configure Git

-With Git installed, we now want to configure it using your personal account.
+With Git installed, we now want to configure it using your own account.
 First, you need to let Git know who you are.
 You can do this by running:

 ```sh